-10. Financial Delegation
+10 Financial Delegation

-The Chief Executive Officer has procurement authority of \$200,000.
+The Chief Executive Officer has procurement authority as detailed in Appendix 1 (Financial and Contractual Delegations).
 Any amount greater than this requires Council approval.

-The Chief Executive Officer further has delegation to issue requests for quotes and tenders for any project up to any amount.
+The Chief Executive Officer has delegated authority to issue requests for quotes and tenders for any project up to any amount.